Nevenall/ghosting-the-edge/src/03 Gearing Up.md

 <!-- todo - these are just generic armor materials. not actual gear -->
 ##### Nanofoam Armor

 Protects againsts explosives and blunt attacks.
-It's pretty easy to manufacture, but it decentigrates fast.
+It's pretty easy to manufacture, but it decintigrates fast.
 It's often used as part of the gear for bomb disposal because it's ideal for that.
 But, you better have some other kind of protection if the bomb has shrapnel in it.

 ##### Magnetorheological Fluid Armor